 Pain

 This is an overview of CAM treatments that have been evaluated by CAM Cancer for cancer-related pain.
-Please click on a CAM treatment below to view an assessment of its safety and efficacy based on the current research status.
-Please note that this is not a list of recommended treatments.
+The CAM treatments have been categorized according to the currently available level of evidence.
+Click on the different categories to view an assessment of these treatments.
+Please note that this is not a list of recommended treatments and does not suggest that these treatments are safe or effective.

 Back to the A-Z overview of symptoms/ outcomes